The Harmonic Indel Distance: Introduction and Setting

-where $|\cdot|$ denotes string length, $H_n = \sum_{i=1}^{n} 1/i$ is the harmonic series and $\lcs(A, B)$ denotes the longest common subsequence of $A$ and $B$.
-Below, we will also use the notation $\scs(A, B)$ for the shortest common supersequence of two strings.
+where $|\cdot|$ denotes string length, $H_n = \sum_{i=1}^{n} 1/i$ is the harmonic series and $\lcs(A, B)$ denotes the longest common subsequence (LCS) of $A$ and $B$.
+We will also use the notation $\scs(A, B)$ for the shortest common supersequence (SCS) of two strings.

-From the definition, the complexity of computing the harmonic edit distance is equal to the complexity of computing the length of the longest common subsequence.
-Approximations to the length of the longest common subsequence yield approximations to the harmonic edit distance.